Skip to main content

 • Enter your Storage Account Key

-4. In the data model configuration step:
+4. In the data model configuration step, enter your SQL query

 5. Click Create to finalize